ignoremyburger/axybitforcer/README.md

 # AxyBitforcer

-Due to financial reasons from this moment onwards, AxyBitforcer will cost 10$ if you wish to get a copy for yourself.

-# Do I have to pay 10$ monthly?
-No, it's a one-time payment.
+# How much is it?
+There is no set price, send whatever you want to send.
+I will donate all the profits from this to a local orphanage so they can have a nice Christmas.

 # How can I pay?
 How does it work?
-I accept Bitcoin, Ethereum, and USDT.
-Just shoot me a message on my telegram @its_a_harvey.
-After confirming your payment I will send you the compiled version of the software with a full VirusTotal scan to ensure that it is not malicious.
-I don't have malicious intents, just trying to make a buck.
+I accept any crypto that my wallet supports.
+After paying I will send you the code.
+Instructions are inside so there is a high change I won't reply to you about how it works.

 # What makes your software stands out?
 Instead of constantly creating new BTC wallets using Mnemonic until one takes the bait, AxyBitforcer generates hex private keys instead.
 And it is faster.

 # Why should I pay for this?
-Idk I'm just trying to make a buck.
-But 10$ for a piece of software that works instead of the scammy stuff on instagram sure looks worth it.
+It's like lottery.
+You might win and you might lose.

 # Do I get refunds?
 No